monarc-project/stats-service/docs/api-v1.rst

 Examples
 --------

-Getting stats for an organization
+Getting stats for a client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash